CAUSE #6: Climate change

-Our climate influences flower development and nectar and pollen production.
-Those are directly linked to the colonies’ foraging activity and development.
+Our climate influences flower development, as well as nectar and pollen production.
+Nectar and pollen supply ensures the colonies’ foraging activity and development.

-For example: a pollen shortage induced by autumn drought will reduce pollen production of flowers.
-Thus, will deprive bees of food in winter, weakening their bodies and making them more likely to be attacked by parasites.
+For example: a pollen shortage induced by autumn drought will reduce the pollen production of flowers.
+Thus, it will deprive bees of food in winter, weakening their bodies.
+Consequently, such weak bodies can’t defend themselves when parasites attack.

 - Flowers might become “unattractive” for bees: Changes in weather patterns causing excessive rainfall might lead to “unattractive” flowers.
 When some kinds of flowers (especially acacia) are washed by rain, their nectar becomes very diluted therefore no longer attractive to honey bees.
 The logical consequence might be food shortage for bees.

-- Dry climate might stop the nectar production of flowers: An extremely dry climate will reduce the production of flower nectar for honey bees to harvest.
+- Dry climate might stop the nectar production of flowers: An extremely dry climate will induce flowers to produce less nectar.
+Honey bees then have less nectar to forage.
 Same goes for extended droughts and heat periods caused by changes in weather patterns.
-For instance, lavender flowers produce no nectar when the weather is too dry, which makes harvesting for bees a largely hypothetical matter.
+For instance, lavender flowers produce no nectar when the weather is too dry.
+Again, this is a desaster for bees.

-- Insects that produce honeydew are climate-dependent: The honeydew produced by other insects from certain plant species is also climate-dependent.
-For instance, the development and growth of balsam fir aphid populations require very special conditions.
+- Insects that produce honeydew are climate-dependent: The honeydew produced by insects from certain plant species is also climate-dependent.
+For instance, the development of balsam fir aphid populations requires very special conditions.
 Their honeydew is highly attractive to honey bees in Alsace, France.
 If the weather pattern for this regions is altered, the tiny honey dew producers could be disturbed and might stop existing.
-As a result, the bees of these areas would fall short of honeydew, which might be their main food source2.
+As a result, the bees of these areas would fall short of honeydew, being their main food source2.

 - Drier regions might become flowerless.
-According to climate change predictions, desert regions will become even drier, leading to the disappearance of oases and their honey bees.
+According to climate change predictions, desert regions will become even drier.
+This will lead to the disappearance of oases and their honey bees.
 In some areas of the California foothills, previously common native plants no longer supply fall forage to bees due to climate change.

 Diseases and parasites: How will their interaction with bees evolve with climate change?

-This paragraph regards the distribution and interaction of Varroa destructor, American and European foulbrood, Nosema and other viruses and mites that endanger the survival of bees in the future.
+This paragraph regards the distribution and interaction of Varroa destructor, American and European foulbrood, Nosema and other viruses and mites.
+These parasites & diseases endanger the survival of bees in the future.

 Some of these diseases and parasites thrive better in a specific environment.
 Wherever an area experiences shifts in weather patterns and becomes drier or more humid, these pathogens might develop more rapidly and spread more widely.

-For instance, the “chalkbrood disease“, which is caused by the fungus Ascosphera apis, develops mainly in a humid environment and may expand where ecosystems become more humid due to climate change3.
+For instance, the “chalkbrood disease“, which is caused by the fungus Ascosphera apis, develops mainly in a humid environment.
+It may expand where ecosystems become more humid due to climate change3.